mondoohq/chef-mondoo/README.md

 ## Release

-This repo includes a GitHub action "Supermarket Release", which can be manually triggered to perform a release.
-Before running this workflow make sure to do the following:
+This repo includes a GitHub action "Supermarket Release", which you can manually trigger to perform a release.
+Before running this workflow make sure to:

 - Update the metadata.rb file with the new version.
 - Update the CHANGELOG.md file to document the new release.